patsurf/Info2180-Lab5/README.md

 # Info2180-Lab5

-# This is Lab 5 for Patricia Surf on PHP and MySQL
+# This is Lab 5 for Patricia Surf using PHP and MySQL.